rit-sse/WebsiteTheSSEquel/CONTRIBUTING.md

 Thank you for considering contributing to this project!
 We welcome contributions from everyone.
 Please follow the guidelines below to ensure a smooth contribution process.

+## Understanding the Project

+- To understand the project's goals and scope, please refer to the [Vision and Scope Document](./documentation/VisionAndScope.md).
+- Check the [GitHub Project Backlog](https://github.com/orgs/rit-sse/projects/2/views/10) for open issues and tasks to work on.

 ## How to Contribute

 1. Fork the repository and clone it to your local machine.